 During the course of the day, the specialist law enforcement units performed a qualitative assessment of several hundred pieces of suspected terrorist propaganda, detecting emerging patterns in terrorist abuse of the online platforms as well as shifting trends in the dissemination of terrorist propaganda, namely the rise of user-generated content as opposed to ‘official’ propaganda by terrorist organisations.

 Europol’s EU IRU and national IRUs in the European Union (EU) co-operate with Facebook in the framework of the EU Internet Forum, which is run by the EU Commission.
 The overriding objective here is one of restricting the availability of online content that promotes terrorism or incites violence.

 Facebook attended this joint action in The Hague, standing by its stated commitment “to remove terrorists and posts that support terrorism” whenever the organisation becomes aware of them and “to make their platforms a hostile place for terrorists”.

 This co-ordinated action against online terrorist propaganda focused mainly on the online production of terrorist materials by IS and Al-Qaeda-affiliated media outlets.
-Among the items referred were propaganda videos and publications glorifying or supporting terrorism and extremism.
+Among the items referred were propaganda videos and publications glorifying or otherwise supporting terrorism and extremism.

 The final removal of the referred material is a voluntary activity by the social media platforms involved, taking into consideration their own Terms and Conditions.

 During the Referral Action Days, Europol promotes a co-ordinated approach to fight terrorist propaganda online.
-Similar joint actions involving EU Member States and online industry partners will continue to be organised on a regular basis.
+Similar joint actions involving EU Member States and online industry partners alike will continue to be organised on a regular basis.